-Action Time: 1 Minute Setback Cost: 10 minus Intelligence (minimum of 2).
-Ability Type: Non-Lethal Force Range: 20 feet Affected Area: All living sentient creatures within range having a Simpleminded or greater intellect who have had an alcoholic drink within the past half-hour.33 Duration: Special.
+Action Time: 1 Minute Ability Type: Non-Lethal Force Range: 0 feet Setback Cost: 10 minus Charisma (minimum of 2).

+Affected Area: All living sentient creatures within a radius of 5-feet per spell rank having a Simpleminded or greater intellect who have had an alcoholic drink within the past half-hour.44 Duration: Special.
 The effects last until the end of the Scene as long as someone is still singing its tune.
 Preparation: The performer must personally start the round of singing.
 They may engage in other activities with a Drawback while doing so, as long as they do not require Verbal components.
-Conflict Rolls: Every Round, any targeted creature must make an Avoidance Roll with Willpower adjustments against a Threshold of 10 plus the instrument rank plus the musician's Charisma.
-Success indicates the creature is unaffected by the music on this Round, but must continue making rolls thereafter.
+Conflict Rolls: Every Round, any targeted creature must make an Avoidance Roll with Wisdom adjustments against a Threshold of 10 plus the instrument rank.
+Success indicates 44 Yes, that's a lot of constraints, but creatures satisfying all of them do tend to congregate.
+Fantasia Musical Scores the creature is unaffected by the music on this Round, but must continue making rolls thereafter.
 Failure indicates it suffers from inebriation effects, causing it to suffer from a Drawback on all Conflict Rolls involving Agility.
 Further, the target sustains Intoxicating Setback equal to half the spell rank plus the roll's Margin.
 All affected creatures must make one such Avoidance Roll every Round.
 Other Details: The magic of the spell compels any affected creature to join in and continue singing the song.
 When this happens, that individual expands the Affected Area (at the same spell rank) to include a 15 foot radius around them as well.
 Further, as more and more singers join, the rules concerning Group Conflict Rolls kick in, giving the evergrowing crowd of singers more and more Edges in compelling others to join (see Group Conflict Rolls in The Rules Reference for details).
 Once the initial performer has at least one person joining the revelry, the spell takes on a life of its own.
 Even if they stop singing themselves, the spell continues as long as there is at least one person singing its lyrics.
 If an affected creature's Fate Points fall to zero as a consequence of this spell, it falls to the ground unconscious.
 The musician suffers from a Drawback on all other actions while performing.
-Classical Soundtrack: 99 Bottles of Beer (Anonymous) Drubbing Beat Prerequisites: To learn this score, a character must have the Fantasia Beckoning gift and must attain 9th rank in Playing Percussion Instruments.
-Description: This score has the effect of suppressing any Occult and Pagan spells within its reach.
-Ability Type: Non-Lethal Force Conflict Rolls: None Action Time: 1 Action per Round Setback Cost: 2 per Round Range: 5 feet per skill rank Affected Area: All Occult and Pagan spells whose Affected Areas lie within range.
-Duration: Laborious+Fixated.
-The spell lasts until the musician stops performing the score, casts another spell, performs an Assault Action, or stops paying the required Setback Cost.
-Preparation: The musician must perform for the entire duration.
-They may perform no other actions while doing so.
-Other Details: All Occult and Pagan spells targeted by the score have their spell ranks cut in half as long as the musician keeps performing.
-So, a 10^{th} rank spell is reduced to having the effect of a 5^{th} rank spell.
-Classical Soundtrack: Beethoven's Fifth Symphony (by ... ummm ...
-Ludwig van Beethoven) 33 Yes, that's a lot of constraints, but creatures satisfying all of them do tend to congregate.
-Earthy Melody Prerequisites: To learn this score, a character must have the Fantasia Beckoning gift and must attain 7th rank in Playing Percussion Instruments, or Playing String Instruments.
-Description: An Earthy Melody is a piece that evokes the mood of a traveler exploring the cavernous passages and rooms of a subterranean palace.
-As such, it is representative of the element of Earth, and is anathema to the element of Air.
-Ability Type: Non-Lethal Force Range: 5 feet per skill rank Affected Area: See below Action Time: 1 Action per Round Setback Cost: 2 per Round Duration: Laborious+Fixated.
-The spell lasts until the musician stops performing the score, casts another spell, performs an Assault Action, or stops paying the required Setback Cost.
-Preparation: The musician must perform for the entire duration.
-They may not engage in any other activities while doing so.
-Conflict Rolls: See below.
+Classical Soundtrack: 99 Bottles of Beer (Anonymous) Drubbing Beat Prerequisites: To learn this score, a character must have the Fantasia Beckoning gift and must attain 11th rank in Playing Percussion Instruments.
+Description: This score contains a regular, unvarying beat.
+Its music is inspiring to all Exemplar Eidolons associated with Law, including Angels and Devils, and is anathema to all Gremlin Eidolons associated with Chaos, including Hellions and Celestials.
+Ability Type: Non-Lethal Force Range: 0 feet.